AlexeyMatveev686/office-js-api/Word/ApiBlockLvlSdt/Methods/GetParentTableCell.md

 ## Example

-This example showh how to get a table cell that contains the current content control.
+This example shows how to get a table cell that contains the current content control.

 ```javascript
 builder.CreateFile("docx");